 Griffin Funding offers DSCR loan programs in Massachusetts, emphasizing a streamlined application process and competitive rates.
 Check their website for the most up-to-date information on their DSCR loan products.

-DSCR Loans vs. Traditional Financing in Massachusetts
+DSCR Loans vs. Traditional Mortgages in MA

 DSCR loans offer a different approach to lending compared to traditional financing options in Massachusetts.
 The core difference lies in how lenders assess your ability to repay the loan.
 Traditional mortgages heavily scrutinize your personal income, employment history, and credit score.
 DSCR loan could be a good fit.